WHusssain937/Milestone-Project-3/README.md

 Material Icons

 Acknowledgements
-Mentor Dick Vlaanderen helpful with troubleshooting issues.
+Mentor Dick Vlaanderen was very helpful with troubleshooting issues.

 This is for educational use